 Introducing Bay of Islands & Northland

 For many New Zealanders, the phrase ‘up north’ conjures up sepia-toned images of family fun in the sun, pohutukawa in bloom and dolphins frolicking in pretty bays.
-It’s uttered in almost hallowed tones, as if describing a mythical place.
 From school playgrounds to work cafeterias, owning a bach (holiday house) ‘up north’ is a passport to popularity.

 Bay of Islands

 The Bay of Islands ranks as one of NZ’s top tourist drawcards, and the turquoise waters of the bay are punctuated by around 150 undeveloped islands.
 In particular, Paihia has excellent budget accommodation, and boat trips and watersports are very popular.
 The Bay of Islands is also a place of enormous historical significance.